Imburse-Payments/imburse-payments.github.io/pages/tutorials/working-with-apps.md

 - [Uninstalling an App](#uninstalling-an-app)

 # Prerequisites
 - A valid `Management Bearer Token` derived from a `Tenant API Key`.
-If you don't have one, see the tutorial [Acquiring a Management Bearer Token](#acquire-management-bearer-token).

 # Get list of Apps
 Returns a list of all Apps available in the Marketplace.